mikekeith52/scalecast/README.md

 ## Example

 Let's say we wanted to forecast each of the 1-year, 5-year, 10-year, 20-year, and 30-year corporate bond rates through the next 12 months.
 There are two ways we could do this with scalecast:
-1. Forecast each series individually (univariate)
+1. Forecast each series individually (univariate): they will only have their own histories and any exogenous regressors we add to make forecasts.
+One series is predicted forward dynamically at a time.
-2. Forecast all series together (multivariate)
+2. Forecast all series together (multivariate): they will have their own histories, exogenous regressors, and each other's histories to make forecasts.
+All series will be predicted forward dynamically at the same time.

 ```python